 "Carbohydrate restriction is the proverbial ‘silver bullet’ for managing insulin resistance, metabolic syndrome, and type 2 diabetes," Dr. Volek told me.

 Similarly, obesity expert Dr. Eric Westman underscored that a high-fat, low-carb ketogenic diet not only produces rapid weight loss, but reverses type 2 diabetes and manages epilepsy and cancer.

-"I tell my patients not to fear the fat," said Dr. Westman, author of A New Atkins for a New You.
+"I tell my patients not to fear the fat," said Dr. Westman, author of Keto Clarity.
 "Eat lots of fat.
 There's no problem with fat.
 In fact, saturated fat — the fat that we've been taught not to eat — raises your good cholesterol best of all the foods you can eat."